CZ-NIC/knot-resolver/doc/manager-client.rst

     .. option:: -l, --live

-        Get current configuration JSON-schema directly from the running resolver.
+        Get configuration JSON-schema from the running resolver.
         Requires connection to the management API.

     .. option:: <file>